Tbister/daemonIQ-rag/README.md

 ### LLM is Too Slow?
 (25+ minutes per query)

-The default `llama3.1` model can be extremely slow on Macs.
+The default `llama3.1` model can be extremely.
 Here are solutions:

 **Option 1: Use a Faster Model (RECOMMENDED)**